 13. Check Your Statements Frequently

 According to Pelgrin, some hackers will do very low level theft once obtaining your information, charging small amounts to your credit card to avoid detection.
 Stay on top of your account statements and keep a record of how much you spend and where.

 14. Add Browser Extensions and Security Apps

-Are you aware of our latest ID Theft Protection Services?
-First Financial’s latest ID Theft Protection products can easily be set up, there are options for setting up a credit score tracker, as well as a virtual vault to store your important documents and passwords online, and should an ID Theft incident occur – you’ve got an advocate on your side assisting you every step of the way.
-Ask us how to get started today!*
+Are you aware of our ID Theft Protection Services?
+First Financial’s ID Theft Protection products can easily be set up online, with lots of protective options.
+Ask us how to get started today!

 Happy Safe Shopping!

 Click here to view the article source by Max Knoblauch of Mashable.